Good morning dear friends and sweet readers!

 HomeSense: Daisy champagne glasses (2022), table-runner, napkins, and daisy pitcher (several years ago), hyacinth tray (this spring).

-Pier 1: Green wine glasses, chargers, watering can napkin rings, moss speres (many years ago).
+Pier 1: Green wine glasses, chargers, watering can napkin rings, moss spheres (many years ago).
 Butterfly napkin rings were also originally from Pier 1 and were a find on eBay.
 Salad plates were from the online store in 2020.

 Michaels: Moss umbrella (this spring), moss toadstool several years ago, larger clay pots many years ago.